cran-task-views/MetaAnalysis/MetaAnalysis.md

     patient data, and mixtures of both individual and aggregate data
 -   `r pkg("MetaIntegration")` combines IPD data with external models.
+-    `r pkg("bipd")` uses a Bayesian approach for IPD.
+   It includes facilities for multiple imputation using mice

 #### Network meta-analysis